-All athletic programs follow Texas University of Interscholastic League (UIL) Rules and Regulations.
-UIL regulates all aspects of athletics, from practice to game and officials.
-UIL also oversees the state play-off system that determines a state champion.
-Information and Rules & Regulations can be found at: www.uiltexas.org/ http://www.uil.utexas.edu/athletics/forms/ http://www.uiltexas.org/waivers/forms http://www.uiltexas.org/files/athletics/forms/PrePhysForm15.pdf
+- All athletic programs follow Texas University of Interscholastic League (UIL) Rules and Regulations. - UIL regulates all aspects of athletics, from practice to game and officials. - UIL also oversees the state play-off system that determines a state champion.

+Information and Rules & Regulations can be found at www.uiltexas.org

-➤ Physical Exams
+Physical Exams

 Physical exams are mandated by UIL and Fabens ISD prior to participation in UIL sanctioned sports and practices.

-Official physical forms must be completed by a certified doctor in order for a student to participate.
+Official physical forms must be completed by a certified doctor in order for a student to participate see links below: